weyoss/redis-smq/README.md

 **2022.05.13**

-:rocket: Release 7.0.0-rc.0 is ready!
+:rocket: Release v7 is coming out!
 The RedisSMQ v7 is a refinement release with many improvements toward making things more simple to use and removing any confusions that can occur while working with the message queue.
-If you are upgrading your installation, take a look at the [migration guide](docs/migrating-from-v6-to-v7.md).

 ## Installation